CRC-FONDA/geoflow/README.md

 # New B5 Workflow

 As per our proposal submitted to LPS22, the goals set are:
-(1) to map annual land cover between 2000 and 2020 across Germany using integrated Landsat and Sentinel-2 times series and the harmonized European-wide Land Use and Coverage Area frame Survey (LUCAS) (d’Andrimont et al. 2020)
-(2) to develop Nextflow workflows that leverage a broad range of existing, already widely used open source tools and programs and
+(1) to map annual land cover between 2000 and 2020 across Germany using integrated Landsat and Sentinel-2 times series and the harmonized European-wide Land Use and Coverage Area frame Survey (LUCAS) (d’Andrimont et al. 2020) (2) to develop Nextflow workflows that leverage a broad range of existing, already widely used open source tools and programs and
 (3) to evaluate the execution performance of Nextflow workflows.

 This Readme serves a reference as to what has been accomplished, but also as a place to gather ideas/thoughts that occurred throughout the work on this project.

-## Ready, Set, Go!
+At the current point in time, the project is still in its early stages and work has mainly been funneled into the second goal, as its serves as a basis for the others.

+## Get The Code

+To start working on this repository, clone the GitHub repository.
+E.g.:

 ```bash
 git clone https://github.com/CRC-FONDA/geoflow.git